15 Health Warning Signs You Should Never Ignore

 4. A Severe Headache That Feels Different

-An unusually intense, sudden headache is a red flag.
+An unusually intense, sudden headache should be taken seriously.
 Neurological studies define “thunderclap” headaches that reach maximum severity in no more than 60 seconds.

 If the headache is accompanied by fever, confusion, vision changes, or neck stiffness, get care promptly.
 A delay in assessment raises the potential for long-term neurological impairment.